 - pinch of salt

-- Finally add the flour with the baking powder and salt, stir until dough is smooth.
+- Finally, add the flour with the baking powder, stir until it forms a sticky dough.

 - Scoop out portions with a small ice cream scoop and crush lightly.

 - Bake for 12-16 minutes or until edges are golden brown.
 Let cool over a rack for 10 minutes.
 Take out and let cool completely.